Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Note: The professional way is to tie both balloons together with one single knot.
 To do this, you hold one inflated balloon in each hand, lay one neck over the other, pull the necks long, wrap them to the other side and then create the knot.

 Sounds confusing?
 The short video below will demonstrate this technique much better than my description!
+It's part of the "Balloon Basics" series produced by Balloon Market UK.

 However, you may find that you lose air as you do this.
 Alternatively you could knot both balloons and then tie them together.
 Whatever method you use, stay consistent for all clusters.